 valueis the text the user sees.
 This can contain Expression Language functions.

 styleis the name of a style for the text.
 See Styling Components for valid text styles.

 A card is a representation of a single subject or result: for example, a hotel room being booked, or a calendar event.
 Cards should always have title text, and usually have detail text (for example, a description of the hotel room).
 In addition, they might have image backgrounds, solid color backgrounds, image thumbnails, and even maps with pins.
-Cards all can have
+Most cards can have

-title-area components, and in addition, all cards can have
+title-area components.
+In addition, all cards should have

 on-click blocks that let you provide an